ZhikunWu/RareDisease/Evolution.md

+# A global map for introgressed structural variation and selection in humans

+High-quality, haplotype-phased Papuan assemblies

+Genomic variation in the Papuan assemblies

+A global map of genomic introgression from archaic hominins

+Adaptive introgression in PNG genomes

+Potential centromere introgression from archaic hominins in the PNG genomes

 # Processed pseudogenes as dynamic substrates of vertebrate genome evolution

 Retrocopies dominate vertebrate pseudogene landscapes and track non-LTR retrotransposon content